aleksZubakov/java-jupyter-kernel/README.md

 Files in repository include file java_src/target/jserver.jar .
-If you want to rebuild it, run "mvn clean install" in directory java_kernel.
+If you want to rebuild it, run "mvn clean install" in directory java_src.

 ### Existing repos